-This document was prepared by OceanCare based on data collected by SINAY Maritime Data Solution and in partnership with the ACCOBAMS Secretariat, which has also commissioned the report.
+This document was prepared by OceanCare based on data collected by SINAY and in partnership with the ACCOBAMS Secretariat, which has also commissioned the report.

-The Agreement on the Conservation of Cetaceans of the Black Sea, Mediterranean Sea and contiguous Atlantic Area (ACCOBAMS) is a regional international conservation treaty established to reduce threats to cetaceans in the Agreement Area.
-Signed in 1996 and entering into force in 2001, Parties to ACCOBAMS have committed to tackling the multiple threats posed to cetaceans, including bycatch, ship strikes and anthropogenic underwater noise.
-As of October 2021, twenty-four Range States have ratified the Agreement and it has subsequently entered into force in those States.
+The Agreement on the Conservation of Cetaceans of the Black Sea, Mediterranean Sea and contiguous Atlantic Area (ACCOBAMS) is a conservation treaty established to reduce threats posed to cetaceans in the Agreement Area.
+Signed in 1996 and entered into force in 200, Parties to ACCOBAMS have committed to tackle the multiple threats posed to cetaceans, including bycatch, ship strikes and anthropogenic underwater noise.
+As of October 2022, twenty-four Range States have ratified the Agreement, which has subsequently entered into force in those States.